Level dynamics and avoided level crossings in driven disordered quantum dots: Statistics of avoided level crossings

-In this section we turn to the discussion of the statistics of the LZ parameters, i.e. the gap and asymptotic slope of energy levels at the avoided level crossings.
+In this section we first investigate the statistics of the LZ parameters, i.e. the gap and asymptotic slope of energy levels at the avoided level crossings which determine the strength of level-to-level transitions in slow parametric time-evolutions.
 In systems with no particular symmetries single parameter variations in random Hamiltonians induce avoided crossings, neighboring levels approaching very closely to each other, but finally avoiding true degenerate points.
 Such an anticrossing, located at $\lambda_0$, can be described by the effective $2\times 2$ matrix, in the limit that the separation from the other levels are much larger than the typical distance between the two energies:

-with $E_{\pm}$, $\Delta_\mathrm{min}$ and $\gamma$ denoting the two eigenvalues, the gap and the asymptotic slope, respectively.\\ In the case of random matrices, concentrating on the middle of the energy spectrum, statistics of $\Delta$ and $\gamma$ were calculated by Wilkinson in Refs.~\onlinecite{WilkSingSpectrum,WilkAvCrossStat} for the protocol Eq.~\eqref{eq:rmtprotocol} when the value of $\lambda$ is changed from $0$ to $\pi/2$:
+with $E_{\pm}$, $\Delta_\mathrm{min}$ and $\gamma$ denoting the two eigenvalues, the gap and the asymptotic slope, respectively.\\ In the case of random matrices, concentrating on the middle of the energy spectrum, statistics of $\Delta$ and $\gamma$ were calculated by Wilkinson in Refs.~\cite{WilkSingSpectrum,WilkAvCrossStat} for the protocol ~\eqref{eq:rmtprotocol} when the value of $\lambda$ is changed from $0$ to $\pi/2$: